JRWynneIII/AccelLinAlgebraLibraries/README.md

 $ aprun -n1 ./LinEq
 ```

 The executable can also be run inside a batch job.
-Fisrt verify that the executable is in your scratch directory then copy the `titan.pbs` file from the LAPACK folder to your scratch directory.
-Next, change into that directory and run
+Fisrt verify that the executable is in your scratch directory then edit `titan.example.pbs` to change <PROJID> to the appropriate project id.
+Save the edited file as `titan.pbs`.
+Next, copy the `titan.pbs` file from the LAPACK folder to your scratch directory.
+Finally, change into that directory and run
 ```
 $ qsub titan.pbs
 ```